Last Updated: 17th July 2023

 These third parties are:

-- 123 reg (who provide our email hosting service)
+123 reg – who provide our email and web hosting service.

 They are only permitted to use your personal data to the extent necessary to enable them to provide their services to us and are required to follow our express instructions and to comply with appropriate security measures to protect your personal data.